woodssss/PINN-for-multiscale-RTE/README.md

 # Introduction
 This project provides codes for paper [Solving multiscale steady radiative transfer equation using neural networks with uniform stability](https://link.springer.com/article/10.1007/s40687-022-00345-z).
-In this project, we apply PINN to steady state of radiative transfer equation(RTE).
 The main difficulty comes from the significantly varying magnitude of the Knusen number.
+To overcome the multiscale issue, we propsed an novel PINN loss based on the micro macro decomposition for the steady state of radiative transfer equation(RTE).

 # Usage of code
-In following example, user needs to input some parameters.
+The following codes require some input parameters.
 The epsi is the Knudsen number, bc_loss_weight is the weight of boundary loss function, Nx is number of grid points on x direction, nl is number of hidden layers, nr is number of neurons in each hidden layer.
 ## 1D isotropic case with constant inflow B.C.
 ```